Shpaackle/Guardians-of-the-Realms/Notes/2023/07 July.md

 - Oathbound
 	- Go back to playing with words idea.
 	- Make it so they literally use words to attack?
 	- Maybe their Bond Pool turns into something like "Contract."
 Player describes how their Contract manifests.
-Use the words of the Contract, actual ink/letters/runes etc of how it manifests.
+Use the words of the Contract, actual ink/letters/runes of how it manifests.
 - Mechanist or Leysmith - look at Aethernaut from C07S (pg.
 394) for inspiration.
 	- Devices
 	- Precision